threefoldtech/tfchain/docs/misc/creating_validator.md

 ## Node Prerequisites: Install Rust and Dependencies

-Once you choose your cloud service provider and set-up your new server, the first thing you will do is install Rust.
+Once you choose your cloud service provider and set up your new server, the first thing you will do is install Rust.

 If you have never installed Rust, you should do this first.